-Urbanization is a well understood process that has led to a global urban system including several mega-cities.
+Urbanization is a well-understood process that has led to a global urban system, including several mega-cities.
 A further step concerns the emergence of urban regions, which are entities that transcend the conventional perspective of a city into a wider scale including rural areas and interconnected systems of cities.
-Even the concept of rural has been transformed through closer integration with urban activities including leisure, specialized agriculture (e.g. “truck farming” or market gardens), and punctual exurban developments (e.g. distribution centers, manufacturing).
+Even the concept of rural has been transformed through closer integration with urban activities, including leisure, specialized agriculture (e.g. “truck farming” or market gardens), and punctual exurban developments (e.g. distribution centers, manufacturing).
 Although an urban region is rarely a jurisdictional entity, it is a functional spatial unit that can take three main forms:

 - Extended Metropolitan Region (EMR).
-A large urban agglomeration, usually of more than 5 million inhabitants, exercising a substantial influence on its surrounding landscape and is complemented by a system of smaller satellite cities.
-An EMR is commonly a dominant gateway and cluster of economic activity within a national economy (sometimes more than 25% of the national GDP as for Bangkok, Paris, Madrid, Gauteng, Lima, and the Mexico City area).
+A large urban agglomeration, usually of more than 5 million inhabitants, exercises a substantial influence on its surrounding landscape and is complemented by a system of smaller satellite cities.
+An EMR is commonly a dominant gateway and cluster of economic activity within a national economy (sometimes more than 25% of the national GDP for Bangkok, Paris, Madrid, Gauteng, Lima, and the Mexico City area).

 - Mega Urban Region (MUR).
 A complex system of economically integrated and interconnected cities spanning a large territory (several hundreds of kilometers in diameter).
 They usually have more than 10 million inhabitants spread over several large metropolitan areas, but many MURs have populations above 25 million.
 All MURs are the economic, political, and cultural core of their respective countries.

 Mega urban regions do not have formal names since they are not official jurisdictional entities.
 Therefore, they are usually labeled either by a significant common physical feature (e.g. a river delta) or by the name of their two most important cities (or the cities at their respective ends).
-Still, this naming can be subject to contention and different alternatives have often been advocated.
+Still, this naming can be subject to contention, and different alternatives have often been advocated.